 Digital Sellers know what it takes to secure a sale.
 They present the problem to their lead and then emphasize that their product is important enough to fix their problem.
-It’s obviously more complicated than that, but from this general template sellers face a more daunting task in securing sales – each other.
-The competition between sellers is the toughest part of digital selling and as you develop your skills you have to take the extra steps to stand out to your leads.
+It’s obviously more complicated than that.
+From this general template sellers face a more daunting task in securing sales – each other.
+The competition between sellers is the toughest part of digital selling.
+As you develop your skills, you have to take the extra steps to stand out to your leads.
 Below are some ways that you can help develop your brand as a digital seller and start bringing in the leads.

 Ignore the competition

-While this may seem like a poor way to differentiate from your competition, you will find that the majority of your leads are not interested in their sellers talking down on the competition.
-They don’t go to you to hear your opinion on others, they want to know about what you have to offer.
+While this may seem like a poor way to differentiate from your competition, you will find that the majority of your leads are not interested in sellers talking down the competition.
+They don’t go to you to hear your opinion on others.
+They want to know about what you have to offer.
 Take the dignified approach.
-Sell yourself and your product, come across in a way that whatever the competition has to offer is irrelevant to the competition.
+Sell yourself and your product.
+Come across in a way that whatever the competition has to offer is irrelevant to the competition.
 Your leads will respect it and as you perfect your approach you will become only topic of conversation in your discussions with sales.

 Don’t overload your leads with questions

-Very often sellers take time to craft thoughtful questions to draw in their leads, only to waste them by hitting their lead with two or three of these questions in succession, distracting the lead and preventing them from truly ingraining themselves into the sale process.
+Very often sellers take time to craft thoughtful questions to draw in their leads, only to waste them by hitting their lead with two or three of these questions in succession.
+This can distract the lead and prevent them from truly ingraining themselves into the sale process.
 Take your time, don’t rush to hit your points.
 Develop an organic, conversational style that is a give and take between you and the lead.
 Draw them in the same way that you feel you can be drawn in.

 Explain how your product can help your lead

 It’s simple to explain what your product can do.
-Memorize the features listing and then parrot them off to your leads, but that’s something that can be accomplished by your lead reading a product description.
-Your job as a seller is to differentiate yourself from a robotic information dispenser, and this is done by approaching this aspect of selling by emphasizing what the product can do to benefit your lead, not just simply what it does.
-Take the time to understand why your lead is interested, know what issues they have and why your product is the best way to solve them.
+Memorize the features listing and then parrot them off to your leads.
+This is something that can be accomplished by your lead reading a product description.
+Your job as a seller is to differentiate yourself from a robotic information dispenser.
+This is done by approaching this aspect of selling by emphasizing what the product can do to benefit your lead, not just simply what it does.
+Take the time to understand why your lead is interested.
+Know what issues they have and why your product is the best way to solve them.
 You’re a digital seller, the job is in the name.
 You sell your product, that takes a lot more than simply informing.